olaven/piddit/README.md

 - [x] Ability to save subreddits
 - [x] More user friendly "empty pages"
 - [x] Enable caching
-- [ ] Manage state in a better way.
-(CerebralJS, Redux etc.)
+- [ ] Manage state with CerebralJS
-- [ ] Load images im batches to prevent flickering
+- [ ] Load images in batches to prevent flickering
 - [ ] Ability to save subreddits in database
 - [ ] Dark mode
 - [ ] Sync images from saved subreddits to database